SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-07-cornering-markets.md

   Pfizer (combining 52 companies into 1 giant), and Sanofi (combining 18 companies into 1 giant).
   (Note that Sanofi is largely European; corporate mergers to form oligopolies is a phenomenon common in most of the developed world.
 Hence, so also is revenant fascism.)
+- Finally, at the bottom, we show how American banking became so concentrated: 37 banks became just 4 "too big to fail" banks that have their tendrils into _everything._  This is also why I've had 5 separate banks since coming to MIT as a grad student, despite never changing my account: the banks just kept eating each other!

 These are _huge_ concentrations of corporate power.
 With the ability of corporations to donate to political campaigns, particularly soft money and dark money, they are